‘Chemical’ finds winning formula

 He said the inspiration for his song came from what many people would consider a mundane occurrence.

-Originally from Trinidad, the singer said while he had never performed professionally before Tuesday's competition, he had always loved music and culture.
+Originally from Trinidad, the singer said while he never performed professionally before, he had always loved music and culture.

 The Mason Hall resident said the $20,000 prize would be spent on his three children.